 An alcohol rehab center is an ideal milieu for addiction counseling insofar as it allows patients intimate, round-the-clock access to therapists and caregivers.
 Most alcohol and drug treatment centers sponsor individual and group therapy sessions, with an eye towards promoting the sort of personal and social growth that constitute meaningful addiction recovery.
 Done right, addiction counseling allows patients to establish new relationships with themselves and the world, and to develop the sort of emotional vigor and spiritual robustness that will serve them well in the real world, after they leave an alcohol rehab center once and for all.

 And finally, a word on alcoholic recovery: It’s got to be an ongoing undertaking.
-Alcoholism never goes entirely away, and alcohol addiction is never entirely cured.
+Alcoholism never goes entirely away.
 Indeed, recovering alcoholics will always have the urge to drink, and only those alcohol treatment programs which account for the long-term physical and emotional stability of their patients achieve any kind of real success.
 Alcohol rehab, simply put, never ends: You’re always getting better, and you’re always going to struggle.
 If you’re want to stay sober, you can’t ever give up the fight.